jundalisay/superb/content/en/research/sarkar/tantra/part-2.md

 Shúdras used to be kept scrupulously at arm’s length.
 But such precautions eventually failed.

+The non-Aryans were:
+- Dravidians
+- Austrics
+- Mongolians

-Everywhere in India there was intermixing between the Aryans and the non-Aryans – the Dravidians, the Austrics, and the Mongolians - which resulted in a new mixed race.
+Everywhere in India, there was intermixing between the Aryans and non-Aryans, leading to a new mixed race.

-This is why dark Vipras and fair Shúdras are not at all rare in India today.
+- This is why dark Vipras and fair Shúdras are not rare in India today.

-Their very colours pay testimony to the intermixture of Aryan and non-Aryan blood running in their veins.
+- Their very colours pay testimony to the intermixture of Aryan and non-Aryan blood.

 The victorious Aryans, coming from cold countries, were a skilled and competent race.

-Their competence, their sense of superiority over the non-Aryans, and their unity born out of hatred for the non-Aryans, helped them in their victory over India.
+- Their competence, their sense of superiority over the non-Aryans, and their unity born out of hatred for the non-Aryans, helped them in their victory over India.

 The non-Aryans were defeated by the Aryans in northern India.

-The non-Aryans of southern and eastern India were under an inferiority complex.
+- The non-Aryans of southern and eastern India were under an inferiority complex.
 Yet none of them surrendered to the Aryans without a fight.

 As they were constantly engaged in warfare with the Aryans, they became much more proficient in battle.
 Thus Aryan victory in southern and eastern India eventually became impossible.